InfectRisk

 Current situation: Influenza

-In week 15 of 2026, activity of influenza (seasonal flu) in Sweden is low.
-The trend — derived from clinical surveillance — is falling.
-Over a four-week comparison, a clear decline is visible.
+In week 20 of 2026, activity of influenza (seasonal flu) in Sweden is low.
+The trend — derived from clinical surveillance — is stable.

 The classification is based on the ECDC ERVISS weekly reports, drawing on sentinel and virological data from the Public Health Agency of Sweden (Folkhälsomyndigheten); where national indicators are stale, the EU median is used as a fallback.
 Seasonally, infection waves in Sweden typically peak between January and March; activity is usually markedly lower during the summer months.
 How severe a given season becomes depends on the circulating virus variant and the population's immune status, among other factors.